zspecza/common-tags/readme.md

 ![](media/logo.svg)

-> :bookmark: A set of **well-tested**, commonly used template literal tag functions for use in ES2015+.
+> 🔖 A set of **well-tested**, commonly used template literal tag functions for use in ES2015+.
 >
-> :star2: Plus some extra goodies for easily making your own tags.
+> 🌟 Plus some extra goodies for easily making your own tags.

-# :battery: Project Status
+# 🔋 Project Status

 | Info       | Badges                                   |
 | ---------- | ---------------------------------------- |